 This is also a great time to teach your little chefs about cooking by letting them help you with the basics.
 Family favourites like muffins, cookies and pizza are all kid-friendly.
 You can even use recipes from a cookbook designed for your child’s age group.
 Just remember that kitchen messes are inevitable with all those little helping hands, so have Bounty paper towels on hand to quickly clean up spills and splatters.
 And just a few drops of Dawn Ultra Dish Soap is all it takes to clean those dirty dishes.

-When you start to feel grumpy and the kids are restless, the fastest way to break the tension is with an impromptu dance break.
+When you start to feel grumpy and the kids are restless, the fastest way to crack the tension is with an impromptu dance break.
 A warning to all easily embarrassed readers: This feels ridiculous at first.
 Power through the awkward feeling and put on your dancing shoes!

-4. Movie Club
+7. Movie Club